Originally Posted: March 2022

 The new Big Zip Evo retains all of the good things about the older Big Zip LP bladder and then adds a few improvements.
 It still has the excellent slide-top opening with a convenient carrying handle, and it still uses the same clear plastic.
 The main improvement is that the quick-release fitting is now mounted in a higher position on the hose, such that it can be disconnected more easily when shoved into a hydration pocket on a backpack.
 Another notable improvement is the addition of a plastic handle located just under the zippered rim; when pinched, this handle holds the rim open to aid in filling the bladder.
 I immediately appreciated both of these new features.
 A third change is the addition of a stiff plastic baffle in the center of the bladder, which helps to maintain the bladders shape and make it easier to slide in and out of a pack.

-Thus far, my use of the new Big Zip Evo system indicates that Platypus has really delivered a top-notch product that addresses most (if not all) shortcomings of their previous model.
-I will continue to use it regularly on both summer and winter trips and report back regarding the system’s durability.
+Thus far, my use of the new Big Zip Evo system indicates that Platypus has really delivered a top-notch product that addresses many shortcomings of their previous model.
+Hopefully, they will be able to fix the dripping and sticky valve problems.
+Meanwhile, I will continue to use my Platypus bladder in conjunction with an Osprey bite valve on both summer and winter trips.

 <<< ————– >>>